Mapping Houston's Innovation Ecosystem at the Ion

 Photo: Wade Pinder with Joey Sanchez, host of Cup o’Joey Networking at The Ion in Houston

-The heart of the session lies in exploring a dynamic mind map that Wade has created and continues to refine: an ever-evolving, community-driven tool that grows in tandem with Houston’s innovation ecosystem.
+The heart of the session lies in exploring a dynamic mind map that Wade has created and continues to refine: an ever-evolving, community-driven tool that grows in tandem with Houston’s ecosystem.

 We learned about the ecosystem’s flow, but also have the opportunity to contribute to it by identifying gaps, sharing knowledge, and adding our insights.